-In the early 19th century, almshouses or poorhouses were established to serve the indigent.
+In the early 1800s, almshouses, or poorhouses, were established to serve the indigent.
 They provided shelter while treating illness.
-Government-operated pesthouses segregated those who could spread their disease.
+Government-operated pesthouses segregated those who could spread disease.
 The framework of these institutions set up the conception of the hospital.
-Initially, wealthy people did not want to go to hospitals because the conditions were deplorable and the providers were not skilled, so hospitals, which were first built in urban areas, were used by the poor.
+Initially, wealthy people did not want to go to hospitals because the conditions were deplorable and the providers were not skilled; so hospitals, which were first built in urban areas, were used by the poor.
 During this period, many of the hospitals were owned by the physicians who practiced in them (Rosen, 1983).

-In the early 20th century, with the establishment of a more standardized medical education, hospitals became more accepted across socioeconomic classes and became the symbol of medicine.
-With the establishment of the AMA, who protected the interests of providers, the reputation of providers became more prestigious.
+In the early 1900s, with the establishment of a more standardized medical education, hospitals were more accepted across socioeconomic classes and became the symbol of medicine.
+With the establishment of the AMA, which protected the interests of providers, the reputation of providers became more prestigious.
 During the 1930s and 1940s, the ownership of the hospitals changed from physician-owned to church-related and government-operated (Starr, 1982).

 In 1973, the first Patient Bill of Rights was established to protect healthcare consumers in the hospitals.
 In 1974, a federal law was passed that required all states to have Certificate of Need (CON) laws to ensure the state approved any capital expenditures associated with hospital/medical facilities' construction and expansion.
 The Act was repealed in 1987, but as of 2011, 36 states still have some type of CON mechanism (National Conference of State Legislatures [NCSL], 2013).
-The concept of CON was important because it encouraged state planning to ensure their medical system was based on need.
+The concept of CON was important because it encouraged state planning to ensure its medical system was based on need.
 In 1985, the Emergency Medical Treatment and Active Labor Act (EMTALA) was enacted to ensure that consumers were not refused treatment for an emergency.
-During this period, inpatient hospital use was typical; however, by the 1980s, many hospitals were offering outpatient or ambulatory surgery that continues into the 21st century.
+During this period, inpatient hospital use was typical; however, by the 1980s, many hospitals were offering outpatient or ambulatory surgery that continues today.
 The Balanced Budget Act of 1997 authorized outpatient Medicare reimbursement to support these cost-saving measures (CDC, 2001).
-Hospitalists, created in 1996, are providers that focus specifically on the care of patients when they are hospitalized.
-This new type of provider recognized the need of providing quality hospital care (American Hospital Association [AHA], 2013; Sultz & Young, 2006).
-In 2002, the Joint Commission on the Accreditation of Healthcare Organizations (now The Joint Commission) issued standards to increase consumer awareness by requiring hospitals to inform patients if their results were not consistent with typical results (AHA, 2013).
+Hospitalists, created in 1996, are specialists that focus specifically on the care of patients when they are hospitalized.
+This new type of provider recognizes the need of providing quality hospital care (American Hospital Association [AHA], 2016; Sultz & Young, 2006).
+In 2002, The Joint Commission on the Accreditation of Healthcare Organizations (now The Joint Commission) issued standards to increase consumer awareness by requiring hospitals to inform patients if their results were not consistent with typical results (AHA, 2013).
+In 2007, the Institute for Health Improvement launched the Triple Aim, which focused on the three goals of patient satisfaction, improving public health, and reducing healthcare costs (Zeroing in on Triple Aim, 2015).